vanderbiltscl/SC3260_HPC/README.md

 ### Presentations
 #### Only for grad students

 Grad students need to choose a paper related to parallel/distributed programming, optimization, HPC, large-scale architectures/applications and present them in the last week of class.
 Chosen papers need to be approved.
-The following is a list of good candidate papers  (**email us your selections for approval**).
+The following is a list of good candidate papers  (**email us your selections for approval before March 25th**).
 Feel free to chose one of these or something related to HPC from your field of study.

 1) Milind Kulkarni, Martin Burtscher, Rajasekhar Inkulu, Keshav Pingali and Calin Cascaval.
 "How Much Parallelism is There in Irregular Applications?"
 Principles and Practices of Parallel Programming (PPoPP), February, 2009.